grommet/grommet/src/js/components/Grid/README.md

 rows and columns, create area names for adjacent cells, and then place Box components inside those areas using the Box.gridArea property.
 See https://css-tricks.com/snippets/css/complete-guide-grid/.
+The availability of Grid can be tested via 'Grid.available'.
+Use this to create fallback rendering for older browsers, like ie11.

 [![](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/grommet/grommet-sandbox?initialpath=grid&module=%2Fsrc%2FGrid.js)
 ## Usage